LeelaSai333/Vamstar_assessment/MCQ test/css.md

 - [ ] Use the "clearfix hack" on the floated element and add a float to the parent element.
 - [ ] Use the overflow property on the floated element or the "clearfix hack" on either the floated or parent element.
 - [ ] Use the "clearfix hack" on the floated element or the overflow property on the parent element.
-- [A] Use the "clearfix hack" on the parent element or use the overflow property with a value other than "visible."
+- [x] Use the "clearfix hack" on the parent element or use the overflow property with a value other than "visible."

 Q5.
 What element(s) do the following selectors match to?
 ```css